-Last year, I played Hidden Through Time a hidden objects game available on Steam.
+Last year, I played Hidden Through Time, a hidden objects game available on Steam.
 Hidden Through Time was one of my favorite games I played in 2020.
-Steam had recommended to me Wind Peaks another hidden objects game centered around kids heading off to summer camp.
+Steam recommended Wind Peaks, another hidden objects game centered around kids heading off to summer camp.
 The premise of Wind Peaks sounded promising, but I found myself comparing Wind Peaks to Hidden Through Time.
-When I did the comparison, Wind Peaks was nowhere near as good as Hidden Through Time.
+When I compared the two, Wind Peaks was fun, but I loved Hidden Through Time more.

 Wind Peaks included a story with cut scenes in between each map.
 The story can be quickly summarized as kids heading off to summer camp in search of buried treasure.
-The treasure is buried somewhere within the camp and collecting these objects will aid in their search.
-I’m not sure why a story was introduced because I’m not sure if any of the kids were given names?
-I’m not sure what the significance is of the buried treasure?
-It’s mostly thrown into the game to make it memorable from other hidden objects games.
-I did like the overall aesthetic of Wind Peaks.
-The summer camp theme gave off a cozy, relaxing feel to the game.
+The treasure is buried somewhere within the camp, and collecting these objects will aid in their search.
+I’m not sure why a story was introduced because I’m not sure if any of the kids were given names.
+I liked the overall aesthetic of Wind Peaks.
+The summer camp theme gave off a cozy, relaxing feel while playing.

-I made it clear Wind Peaks is not on the same level as Hidden Through Time.
-One example of this is the hint system.
-To get a hint in Wind Peaks, you would click on the object.
-A countdown would begin and if the object wasn’t found in that time, the object was revealed on the map.
+I wasn’t a fan of the hint system in Wind Peaks.
+To get a hint, you would click on the object.
+A countdown would begin, and if the object wasn’t found within that time, the object would be revealed on the map.
 That’s not a hint system.
-The game forced me to struggle throughout the map and then finally revealed the object instead of providing a hint.
 In Hidden Through Time, a hint is included above the object, so I could still find the object on my own without it being given away.

-Additionally, I felt the maps in Wind Peaks were a bit too big.
-I couldn’t zoom out to view the map as a whole, so it took forever to visually scan the map looking for objects.
+Additionally, I felt the maps in Wind Peaks were too big.
+I couldn’t zoom out to view the map as a whole, so it took a while to visually scan the map.
 I wished either the maps would have been smaller or the zoom function would have allowed me to view the whole map.
-I also can’t stand using “WASD” instead of the arrow keys.
-The arrow keys make sense, I’m not sure why I couldn’t have used them to move around the map.
+I also can’t stand using WASD instead of the arrow keys.
+The arrow keys make sense; I’m not sure why I couldn’t have used them to move around the map.

 I enjoy playing hidden object games.
 I’ll have to check out Windpeaks.
 I’m digging the art style it reminds me of a comic book.